-Around the age of 5 months many chicks in our care began to develop terrible sores on the pads of their feet known as Bumblefoot.
-The professional team of avian specialists at the Bird and Exotic Pet Wellness Center in Toledo gave us phone consultations for specific care instructions and evaluated several of the chicks in person.
-In their own words, “Being bred for meat is basically a death sentence.
+Around the age of 5 months several chicks developed sores on the pads of their feet known as Bumblefoot.
+Avian specialists at the Bird and Exotic Pet Wellness Center in Toledo gave us specific care instructions and evaluated several of the chicks.
+They stated, “Being bred for meat is basically a death sentence.
 It’s almost inevitable that they will suffer from enlarged organs, heart disease and bumblefoot due to their extreme weight.”
-Regardless, our staff and volunteers spent hours every day treating and bandaging each foot with a specialized pad to help alleviate some of the pressure from their enlarged bodies.
-Some recovered, some did not.
+Regardless, our staff and volunteers spent hours every day treating and bandaging each foot with a specialized pad and providing antibiotics and other medications to help alleviate the pressure from their enlarged bodies.

 Now, almost two years later, we continue to provide specialized care to those who are still with us.
 It is such a joy to hear them as they vocalize their recognition of their human pals, and run to greet us when we approach.
 Our animal care manager says, “These birds have the most AMAZING loving personalities.
 The hens are a little bit more reserved, but the roos are just the funniest, friendliest, and snuggliest boys there are.
 They love their humans.
 They are very talkative.”
 Roosters Kevin and Josh each have their own little flock of hens to care for, with Cathy being part of Kevin’s flock.
 Both boys are so good to their hens.

 So, today we celebrate Kevin and Cathy, as well as Helena, Gina, Josh, and Henry, just to name a few among those who are still with us, joyfully greeting us and following us around every day, happy to be loved and safe at SASHA farm.